-Breast fat transfer surgery involves the relocation of fat cells from different parts of the body to the breasts.
+Breast fat transfer after 5 years surgery involves the relocation of fat cells from different parts of the body to the breasts.
 The process helps to reduce excess fat in trouble areas like the abdomen and flanks, while adding volume and shape to the breasts.

-See our fantastic before and after results from breast fat transfer surgery.
+See our fantastic before and after results from breast augmentation fat transfer surgery.

 Rarely, a situation occurs in which the fat cells do not adhere properly in their new location on the breasts.
 Alternatively, future weight fluctuations may also impact the effectiveness of this procedure.